safirshahbaaz/web_application/README.md

 The Node Server is running on 127.0.0.1:9000.
 Every request is handled in the following manner:

-1. Based on the request type(GET or POST), the request, response, and the path information is sent to appropriate HTTP request handler.
+1. Based on the request type(GET or POST), the request, response, and the path information is sent to the appropriate HTTP request handler.
 2. The request handler finds out the information that is being requested, and calls a function to create the request JSON object.
 3. The request is then POSTed to the server.
 4. In the callback function, a function is called with the action type(based on the request).